DIGIHLTH 702 : Health Knowledge Management

 Attendance is expected at two scheduled online seminars to complete components of the course.

-The course will include live online events including group discussions and tutorials and these will be recorded.
+The course will include live online events including group discussions (in online discussion forum) and tutorials (in Teams or Zoom) and these will be recorded.

 Attendance on campus is not required for the assessments.